flutter-tizen/flutter-tizen/doc/develop-plugin.md

 ### 1. Define the package API (`.dart`)

 The API of the plugin package is defined in Dart code.
-Locate the file `lib/plugin_name.dart` in VS Code, and then you will see the `platformVersion` property defined in the plugin main class.
-Invoking this property will invoke the `getPlatformVersion` method through a method channel named `plugin_name`.
+Open the `lib/plugin_name.dart` file in VS Code, and then you will see the `getPlatformVersion` method defined in the plugin's main class.
+Invoking this method will eventually invoke the method channel method `getPlatformVersion` defined in the `plugin_name_method_channel.dart` file.
 You have to replace this template code with the actual implementation for your plugin.

-Note: This file is not necessary if you're extending an existing plugin for Tizen, so you can safely remove it.
+Note: You don't need these Dart files if you're extending an existing plugin for Tizen, so you can safely remove them.

 ### 2. Add Tizen platform code (`.cc`)